Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 Drugs may influence a broad variety of ADME processes that in turn will then affect the PK of the drug and possibly also other drugs.
 A specific and very common case of this very generic description of a drug-drug-interaction is the inhibition of a metabolizing enzyme or transporter by a drug.
 Most metabolizing enzyme are highly expressed in the liver and therefore drug clearance and the first pass metabolisms will be affected.
 Inhibition of a transporter may change the rate of absorption of a drug or the amount absorbed of a drug.
 If an inhibited transporter is expressed in the kidney or liver, drug excretion will be altered.

-In order to set up an inhibition by a compound, do the following:
+To set up an inhibition by a compound, do the following:

 *   Right mouse click on _Inhibition_ in the **ADME** tab of the compound that acts as an inhibitor and select _Add Inhibition Process_.